-- 21 Île des Loups, with an elevation of 23 m, is situated 6.4 miles west of Cap Whittle and is one of the largest and highest islands in the area.
-A group of small islets lies NNE of Île des Loups. - 22 Île du Large, situated about 0.9 mile SSW of Île des Loups, is surrounded by rocks.
-A group of small islets lies NNW of Île du Large. - Rocher Grange, with a depth of 5.5 m, lies at the NW end of a mile-long narrow rocky ledge.
-Rocher Cairntorr (50°07'N, 60°18'W), with a depth of 2.4 m, lies SW of the rocky ledge and nearly 2 miles south of Île du Large.
-A starboard hand light buoy C64 (1563.5) is moored close WSW of Rocher Cairntorr. - Brisants South, which are dangers to navigation, lie nearly 2.5 miles NW of Rocher Cairntorr.
+21 Île des Loups, with an elevation of 24 m, is situated 6.4 miles west of Cap Whittle and is one of the largest and highest islands in the area.
+A group of small islets lies NNE of Île des Loups.

+22 Île du Large, situated about 0.9 mile SSW of Île des Loups, is surrounded by rocks.
+A group of small islets lies NNW of Île du Large.

+Rocher Grange, with a depth of 5.2 m, lies at the NW end of a mile-long narrow rocky ledge.
+Rocher Cairntorr ($50^{\circ}07'N$, $60^{\circ}18'W$), with a depth of 2.8 m, lies SW of the rocky ledge and nearly 2 miles south of Île du Large.
+A starboard hand light buoy C64 (1563.5) is moored close WSW of Rocher Cairntorr.

-Brisants du Sud-Ouest, with a rock drying 0.6 m, are situated 2.3 miles further to the NW.
-Other dangerous rocks lie between Brisants South and Île à la Brume, 6.7 miles WNW. - There is anchorage for intercoastal vessels in Baie Coacoachou, the only harbour along this stretch of coast.
+Brisants South, which are dangers to navigation, lie nearly 2.5 miles NW of Rocher Cairntorr.
+Brisants du Sud-Ouest, with a rock drying 0.1 m, are situated 2.3 miles further to the NW.
+Other dangerous rocks lie between Brisants South and Île à la Brume, 6.7 miles WNW.

+25 There is anchorage for intercoastal vessels in Baie Coacoachou, the only harbour along this stretch of coast.
 The entrance to the bay is between Pointe Milne and Pointe Emery.
 Pointe Milne is a bare granite hill, with a rounded summit.
-Pointe Emery is bare, low and of red granite like the surrounding coast, making it difficult to distinguish. - Local knowledge is recommended for the passage between Île du Large and Île des Loups as well as for the passage between Brisants South and Brisants du Sud-Ouest; numerous shoals and rocks lie in the area.
+Pointe Emery is bare, low and of red granite like the surrounding coast, making it difficult to distinguish.

+Local knowledge is recommended for the passage between Île du Large and Île des Loups as well as for the passage between Brisants South and Brisants du Sud-Ouest; numerous shoals and rocks lie in the area.
 A channel runs west of Rocher Cairntorr and is marked by Pointe Milne leading lights (1563.7, 1563.8), in line bearing 0041⁄2°, situated on top of the point (50°13'N, 60°19'W).
 The lights are shown from towers fitted with fluorescent-orange daymarks with black stripes and are visible only when in alignment.
-Opposite Rocher Cairntorr, the daymarks are difficult to locate. - Récif Milne, with numerous rocks and shoals with less than 1.8 m of water over them, lies in the middle of the bay.
+Opposite Rocher Cairntorr, the daymarks are difficult to locate.

+27 Récif Milne, with numerous rocks and shoals with less than 1.8 m of water over them, lies in the middle of the bay.
 Other dangerous rocks lie on each side of the harbour.
-The head of the bay is divided in two sections; Lac à l'Ours to the north and Baie Tertiary Shell, a narrow inlet extending to the NE. - 28 The channel leading to Lac à l'Ours is 185 m wide between the 5 m contour lines.
-A shoal, with a depth of 3 m, lies on the side of the channel.
-The lake provides good shelter to intercoastal vessels which can anchor in 6 to 12 m, mud bottom.
+The head of the bay is divided in two sections; Lac à l'Ours to the north and Baie Tertiary Shell, a narrow inlet extending to the NE.

+$\begin{array}{c} \begin{array}{c} & 28 \\ & \text{is 185 m wide between the 5 m contour lines.} \end{array}$ A shoal, with a depth of 3.1 m, lies on the side of the channel.
+The lake provides good shelter to intercoastal vessels which can anchor in mud bottom.